| 2001 |

 | 2016 |

-The crystal structure of human EAT-2 (SH2D1B) in unliganded form reveals conformational differences in ligand-binding loops compared with mouse EAT-2–peptide complex structure, and shows similar calculated binding energies to unphosphorylated ligands as SAP, suggesting additional factors beyond the SH2 domain contribute to the differential phosphotyrosine specificity of EAT-2 versus SAP. |
+X-ray crystallographic structure of human EAT-2 (SH2D1B) was determined in an unliganded form.
+Conformational differences were observed in ligand-binding loops compared to mouse EAT-2–peptide complex.
+EAT-2 shows similar binding energies to unphosphorylated ligands as SAP, which is inconsistent with prior biochemical data showing EAT-2 has lower affinity for unphosphorylated peptides than SAP, suggesting additional factors beyond the SH2 domain contribute to this difference. |

 Protein and peptide letters |